 The largest, most well-known region is Marlborough, on the top of the South Island, which produces 70% of the national crop.
 Marlborough produces fine Sauvignon Blancs, as well as unique Rieslings and Pinot Noirs.

 Hawke's Bay is the second largest region, located on the east coast of the North Island.
 New Zealand's premiere food and wine destination is known for Chardonnays, Cabernet Sauvignons, Syrahs, and Merlots.

 Auckland has about 100 vineyards and wineries.
 It is known for rich, Bordeaux-style reds, as well as the boutique vineyards on Waiheke Island.

-Gisborne, also on the east coast of the North Island, is the fourth-largest grape-growing region, produces buttery-rich tones in its tasty chardonnays.
+Gisborne, also on the east coast of the North Island, is the fourth-largest grape-growing region, and produces buttery-rich tones in its tasty Chardonnays.

-The Wairarapa features small wineries, most of which are located within walking distance of the town square.
-This is pinot noir country, and it produces some of New Zealand's best.
+The Wairarapa features small wineries, most of which are within walking distance of the town square.
+This is Pinot Noir country, and it produces some of New Zealand's best.

 Nelson, another small, idyllic wine region in the north of South Island, is known for light reds as well as its artistic flair.

 Canterbury, in the east of the South Island, is the country's newest wine region, but its Rieslings and Pinot Noirs stand out.